guilhermbarret0/calculator/README.md

-# This is a simple calculator app
+# This is a simple calculator app aimed for training purpose only

 ### Learning C#